-- 1. Any member of staff who discovers a technical errol or realizes that there is a technical problem that may compromise evidence integrity or the accuracy of casework analysis must address the issue immediately or as soon as practicable. - a.
-Rotation supervisors are responsible for the management of technical problems related to the testing of a batch of samples during their assignment. - b.
-Technical problems related to individual case samples, e.g., a possible sample mix-up, are reported to the affected rotation supervisor, the analyst responsible for the case, and/or the supervisor of the analyst responsible for the affected case. - c.
-Management of technical problems identified during routine quality control activities such as instrument performance checks is the responsibility of a Quality Assurance supervisor. - 2.
-The supervisore valuates the potential seriousness of the non-conforming work, whether the non-conforming work is acceptable, and what must be done to correct the issue. - a.
-The Quality Manager and appropriate DNA Technical Leader are consulted if the nature of the issue indicates that testing work should be halted or test reports withheld. - i.
-The DNA Technical Leader(s) have the authority to suspend DNA analytical operations for the Department or an individual. - ii.
-The Quality Manager has the authority to suspend serology analytical operations for the Department or an individual. - iii.
-The Director, Deputy Director(s) and Assistant Directors are notified as soon as practicable when actions to suspend testing are proposed or taken.
+- 1. Any member of staff who discovers a technical error or realizes that there is a technical problem that may compromise evidence integrity or the accuracy of casework analysis must address the issue immediately or as soon as practicable. - a.
+Technical problems elated to the testing of a batch of samples are reported to the rotation supervisor for that batch. - Detection of exogenous DNA in negative controls is reported to a Quality Assurance Supervisor. - b.
+Technical problems related to individual case samples, e.g., a possible sample mix-up, are reported to the affected rotation supervisor and/or the supervisor of the analyst assigned to the affected case. - c.
+Technical problems identified during routine quality control activities such as instrument performance checks are reported to a Quality Assurance supervisor.

+The supervisor to whom the incident is reported becomes the principal investigating supervisor.